rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

 dns_servers | The list of DNS servers to use | 8.8.8.8
 admin_email_address | The email address to use for the admin account | administrator@demo.com
 admin_password | The password to use when configuring the admin account | MySecretP@ss123!
-cluster_name* | The name of the cluster - used to tag the created instances| my-rubrik-cluster prod_environment* | If ‘true’ then normal on-demand instances will be used, if ‘false’ then spot instances are requested | true
+cluster_name* | The name of the cluster - used to tag the created instances | my-rubrik-cluster prod_environment* | If ‘true’ then normal on-demand instances will be used, if ‘false’ then spot instances are requested | true cluster_size* | Used to determine the number of nodes to deploy in the cluster (default: 8) | 8

 NOTE: those marked with an asterisk have a default value set in the ‘variables.tf’ file.
 These can be overridden using the ‘terraform.tfvars’ file if required.